Tyson Foods (NYSE:TSN) PT Raised to $75.00 at Credit Suisse Group

-Tyson Foods (NYSE:TSN) had its price target upped by equities researchers at Credit Suisse Group from $68.00 to $75.00 in a research report issued on Tuesday, The Fly reports.
+Tyson Foods (NYSE:TSN) had its target price increased by Credit Suisse Group from $68.00 to $75.00 in a report issued on Monday, Benzinga reports.
 The firm currently has a “neutral” rating on the stock.
-Credit Suisse Group’s price target suggests a potential downside of 5.26% from the company’s previous close.
+Credit Suisse Group’s price objective points to a potential downside of 6.65% from the company’s current price.

-Other analysts have also recently issued reports about the company.
-Piper Sandler cut Tyson Foods from an “overweight” rating to a “neutral” rating and boosted their price objective for the company from $77.00 to $79.00 in a research report on Monday.
-Stephens boosted their price target on shares of Tyson Foods from $80.00 to $90.00 and gave the stock an “overweight” rating in a report on Thursday, April 15th.
-Finally, BMO Capital Markets increased their price objective on shares of Tyson Foods from $78.00 to $84.00 and gave the company an “outperform” rating in a report on Tuesday.
-Five analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-The company has an average rating of “Hold” and a consensus target price of $80.17.
+Other analysts have also recently issued research reports about the stock.
+Barclays raised their price objective on shares of Tyson Foods from $83.00 to $89.00 and gave the company an “overweight” rating in a research report on Thursday.
+Stephens raised their price objective on shares of Tyson Foods from $80.00 to $90.00 and gave the company an “overweight” rating in a research report on Thursday, April 15th.
+Piper Sandler cut shares of Tyson Foods from an “overweight” rating to a “neutral” rating and raised their price objective for the company from $77.00 to $79.00 in a research report on Monday, May 10th.
+Finally, BMO Capital Markets lifted their target price on shares of Tyson Foods from $78.00 to $84.00 and gave the stock an “outperform” rating in a research report on Tuesday, May 11th.
+Five investment analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+Tyson Foods has an average rating of “Hold” and a consensus target price of $81.43.

-In related news, insider Shane Miller sold 5,000 shares of Tyson Foods stock in a transaction that occurred on Thursday, March 18th.
-The stock was sold at an average price of $77.00, for a total transaction of $385,000.00.
-Following the transaction, the insider now owns 12,934 shares in the company, valued at $995,918.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, insider Jason Nichol sold 1,114 shares of the firm’s stock in a transaction on Monday, March 8th.
-The stock was sold at an average price of $74.00, for a total value of $82,436.00.
-Following the completion of the sale, the insider now directly owns 3,437 shares of the company’s stock, valued at $254,338.
+In other Tyson Foods news, insider Jason Nichol sold 1,114 shares of the business’s stock in a transaction dated Monday, March 8th.
+The shares were sold at an average price of $74.00, for a total value of $82,436.00.
+Following the transaction, the insider now owns 3,437 shares in the company, valued at $254,338.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, insider Shane Miller sold 5,000 shares of the business’s stock in a transaction dated Thursday, March 18th.
+The shares were sold at an average price of $77.00, for a total transaction of $385,000.00.
+Following the completion of the transaction, the insider now owns 12,934 shares in the company, valued at approximately $995,918.
 The disclosure for this sale can be found here.
-1.82% of the stock is owned by corporate insiders.
+1.82% of the stock is currently owned by insiders.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-BlackRock Inc. raised its stake in Tyson Foods by 4.5% during the first quarter.
-BlackRock Inc. now owns 21,335,932 shares of the company’s stock worth $1,585,259,000 after purchasing an additional 913,437 shares during the period.
-Aristotle Capital Management LLC raised its position in shares of Tyson Foods by 1.9% during the 4th quarter.
-Aristotle Capital Management LLC now owns 9,100,592 shares of the company’s stock valued at $586,442,000 after buying an additional 169,122 shares during the period.
-Geode Capital Management LLC lifted its holdings in Tyson Foods by 4.0% in the first quarter.
-Geode Capital Management LLC now owns 5,719,382 shares of the company’s stock valued at $424,006,000 after acquiring an additional 220,453 shares during the last quarter.
-Victory Capital Management Inc. grew its position in Tyson Foods by 24.4% in the first quarter.
-Victory Capital Management Inc. now owns 5,328,506 shares of the company’s stock worth $395,908,000 after acquiring an additional 1,044,683 shares during the period.
-Finally, Northern Trust Corp increased its stake in Tyson Foods by 6.0% during the first quarter.
-Northern Trust Corp now owns 4,678,844 shares of the company’s stock worth $347,638,000 after acquiring an additional 263,394 shares during the last quarter.
-63.65% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently added to or reduced their stakes in TSN.
+Crossmark Global Holdings Inc. increased its position in shares of Tyson Foods by 28.1% in the fourth quarter.
+Crossmark Global Holdings Inc. now owns 32,137 shares of the company’s stock valued at $2,071,000 after acquiring an additional 7,058 shares during the period.
+Centennial Wealth Advisory LLC bought a new stake in shares of Tyson Foods during the 4th quarter valued at about $1,296,000.
+DNB Asset Management AS boosted its stake in shares of Tyson Foods by 51.7% during the 4th quarter.
+DNB Asset Management AS now owns 51,282 shares of the company’s stock valued at $3,305,000 after purchasing an additional 17,479 shares in the last quarter.
+Unison Advisors LLC boosted its stake in shares of Tyson Foods by 0.7% during the 4th quarter.
+Unison Advisors LLC now owns 28,897 shares of the company’s stock valued at $1,862,000 after purchasing an additional 204 shares in the last quarter.
+Finally, BLB&B Advisors LLC boosted its stake in shares of Tyson Foods by 15.5% during the 4th quarter.
+BLB&B Advisors LLC now owns 83,451 shares of the company’s stock valued at $5,378,000 after purchasing an additional 11,213 shares in the last quarter.
+Hedge funds and other institutional investors own 63.65% of the company’s stock.

 Tyson Foods Company Profile